XuewenWangUGA/SeqReadsProcessing/README.md

 `python3 filterReads.py ./testseq.filtered.fasta ./testseq.fasta 1000`

-Path information could be added before the input and output file name if files are not in current directroy.
+Path information could be added before the input and output file name if files are not in current directory.